chrisprice-cmyk/network_rail_retail_hub_d360/README.md

    3. Ensure the appropriate Github Actions and related scripts are contained within your repository

 ## Branch naming and tagging convention
-  1. master/main always works - never commit directly to master/main
+  1. master/main always works and represents your currently released and live IDO - never commit directly to master/main
   2. Releases: go into a release/<meaningful name> branch
+  3. As soon as you've created a new release branch and before you've commited anything to it, please create a tag such as <branchName-0.01>
-  3. Features: go into a feature/<meaningful name> branch
+  4. Features: go into a feature/<meaningful name> branch
-  4. Once you're done work on your feature, create a pull request to merge into a particular release branch.
+  5. Once you're done work on your feature, create a pull request to merge into a particular release branch.
 This will validate and deploy to your TEST org.
-  5. Once all work for a release is completed and merged into the appropriate release branch, create a pull request to merge into master/main .
+  6. Once all work for a release is completed and merged into the appropriate release branch, create a pull request to merge into master/main .
 This will validate and merge into your MASTER/PROD org.

 ## Other repo setup steps for automated validation/deployments
    1. GitHub secrets